 As remote workers look back on the origins of Labor Day, think about how we are pushing for more.
 We may find that the reasoning for origination of Labor Day festivities was less rosy than one is made to believe.
 PBS indicates that the concept of a national celebration of the labor was drawn from worker advocates and labor union activists who wants to draw attention to worker mistreatment and poor working conditions.

 There are a range of legal liabilities associated with remote work acceptance.
 Employers are being pressured to adopt national remote work policies on a real time basis.
 In the same instance, there can be relatively little analysis of the state-by-state governmental laws and mandates governing workers residing in their jurisdiction.
 As such, monumental problems can arise when regulations are unintentionally not observed.

 Accordingly, the Society for Human Resources Management warns employers seeking to adopt remote work policies.
-“Out-of-state telecommuting [ work from home, working remotely, and working from anywhere ] may bring unexpected legal liability.”
+“Out-of-state telecommuting [ work from home, and working from anywhere ] may bring unexpected legal liability.”
 Employers must do their best to abide by local, state, regional and federal employment laws.

 Further, under the advisement of a Philadelphia attorney with BakerHostletler, Michael Semes, remote employers who employ remote workers that work in a state other than the office for which they are assigned could be incurring added costs to their employers.
 Namely, “sales tax, income tax, and, in some cases, local or city gross receipts taxes that they were not subject to before.”

 Other articles pertaining to remote worker engagement and remote work culture you may find of interest: